 We welcome support for Never Ending Food’s activities in the promotion of Permaculture in Malawi.
-Before turning to outside funding sources, we always start with the resources we have, but we have found 3 areas that external funding is particularly useful: 1) building 2) Training and 3) Outreach Activities.
+Before turning to outside funding sources, we always start with the resources we have, but we have found 2 areas that external funding is particularly useful: Training and Outreach Activities.

 We share as much time as we can for building skills and knowledge in sustainable designing, but it is difficult to train a large number of people who are spread out around the country, strictly through volunteerism.
 Costs for holding trainings include facilitator fees, meals, snacks, lodging, and transportation costs.
 Many people in Malawi lack financial means to cover all their costs to attend trainings, but can often contribute something towards the costs or can labour, trading a skill or a product they produce, etc. We have had several people, including our past Permaculture manager at Never Ending Food, Luwayo Biswick, who received their Permaculture Design Certificate in this manner.
 There are different levels and types of trainings: